SSN vs ITIN: The Differences Explained | Which Do You Need

-Newcomers to the United Statesmust possess a form of national I.D. number in order to work, file taxes, obtain Social Security, apply for bank accounts, healthcare and more.
+Newcomers to the United States must possess a form of national I.D. number in order to work, file taxes, obtain Social Security, apply for bank accounts, healthcare and more.
 In this article, we explain the two primary forms of national ID in the U.S. — Social Security numbers (SSNs) and Individual Taxpayer Identification Number (ITIN) — and discuss how to choose which may be right for your situation.